breadbread1984/minigo_onnx/README.md

 ## Introduction

-this project is a port of MiniGO to onnxruntime backend. this port runs on onnxruntime which has a broader compatibility to hardwares.
+this project is a port of MiniGO to onnxruntime backend which is more friendly to non-x86 platforms.

 ## Usage